Northeastern Brazil city is nation's first to enter lockdown

 Like elsewhere, the debate over virus response has turned political.
 Bolsonaro has criticized governors for going too far with restrictions; as he has pushed to have them lifted, he has repeatedly tussled with the courts — part of the growing strain between Brazil’s institutions.

-Judge Martins said he has even received death threats on social media over his order, but he said residents of Maranhão appear to be complying.
+Judge Martins said he has even received death threats on social media over his order, but residents of Maranhão appear to be complying.

 “The pandemic precipitated these things.
 Now we will see how we come out, all the institutions, not just the judiciary," said Martins.
 "We’ll see how they all behave at this crossroads.”